"Baby if you hold me, then all of this will go away.” ~ Budapest, George Ezra

 And I’m also very grateful that Jeff was so demonstrative.
 He was able to show Alexandra how he felt about her.
 In fact, he was able to show us all how he felt about us.
 He was uninhibited in his affection, and that made it easy for us to give that back to him.
 This was the other generous gift that was Jeff.

 And how can I discuss Jeff without mentioning how much he meant to my son, Benjamin?
 I watched them form a quick and easy bond that wasn’t supposed to end.
-And now in losing Jeff, my son has lost his brother.
+And now, in losing Jeff, my son has lost a brother.

-Then I looked at him again and saw he had a slogan on his shirt, and maybe the words explained my joy.
-There across his chest was the sentence, “Everyone loves a Jewish boy”.
+And then I looked at him again and saw that he had a slogan on his shirt, and I thought maybe that explained my joy.
+For there across his chest was the sentence, “Everyone loves a Jewish boy.”

 After breakfast it was time for Alexandra and me to leave.
 Jeff would leave later in the day.
 I watched him wrap his arms around her, and I watched her step into his safe embrace.
 They kissed.
 She held him.
 He patted the back of her head and said, “Goodbye, Sweetie.”